Brussels Things To Do With Kids

 12. Atomium

 The Atomium is a massive replica of an iron crystal created for Expo 58, the 1958 World Fair.
-The tubes join nine steel spheres to form the 102 meters (335 feet) tall tower.
-Each of the 18 meters (59 feet) in diameter spheres is home to galleries and displays.
+The tubes join nine steel spheres to form a tower of 102 meters (335 feet).
+Each 18-meter (59-foot) diameter sphere is home to galleries and displays.

-An elevator will take visitors to the top sphere, where they will have a panoramic view of Brussels and the surrounding area.
+An elevator will take visitors to the top sphere, with a panoramic view of Brussels and the surrounding area.
 The spheres also house several exhibit rooms that showcase the Atomium’s history, the 1958 World Fair, and the history of science and technology.

 The Atomium is open daily, and guests can buy tickets to see the displays and the interior of the spheres.
 Additionally, the Atomium conducts guided tours that go into greater detail regarding the history, architecture, and the 1958 World Fair.